 - Garnish the tart with fresh fruit.
 Whisk the optional glaze ingredients together, warm for about 15 seconds in the microwave, then brush on top of the fruit.
 Slice and enjoy!
 Leftovers keep well in the refrigerator for a few days.

-Make ahead tips: Prepare the crust through step 3 and refrigerate for up to 2 days or freeze for up to 3 months.
+- Make Ahead & Freezing Instructions: Prepare the crust through step 3 and refrigerate for up to 2 days or freeze for up to 3 months.
 Thaw overnight in the refrigerator then let sit at room temperature until easily rollable.
 You can also prepare and bake the crust, then let the crust cool in the pan to room temperature.
 Put the tart in the freezer for about 1 hour to let it firm up, then wrap it in plastic and freeze it for up to a month.
 When ready to serve, unwrap the crust and let it thaw before filling and decorating.
 The mascarpone cream can also be prepared ahead and refrigerated for up to 3 days before using.

 - 2019 Update: The filling ingredients remain the same, but I made a small update as many readers had trouble with the mascarpone curdling with the heavy cream.
 As now directed in the recipe, beat the heavy cream into stiff peaks then fold into the other ingredients.
 The filling is much smoother that way.

-- Crust adapted from Baking Illustrated
+- Crust adapted from Baking Illustrated.

 Because I think you’ll love the cuteness… mini fruit tarts!